A Salesforce flow is used to call into the holdout policy at the appropriate time based on the criteria specified in the flow.

 Select Let the flow decide.

-Click Save.
+Click Activate.
 The flow should look like the following:

 .png)